Ron Hurst (ice hockey)

 Ronald Hurst (born May 18, 1931) is a Canadian former professional ice hockey player who played 64 games in the National Hockey League with the Toronto Maple Leafs during the 1955–56 and 1956–57 seasons.
 The rest of his career, which lasted from 1951 to 1960, was spent in various minor leagues.

+His brother was Kitchener-Waterloo Dutchmen defenseman Art Hurst.